priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Common Patterns
+**One-liner**: Ready-made regex patterns for emails, phones, URLs - copy and use.
 **Concept**: Pre-built regex patterns for common validation tasks like emails, phone numbers, URLs, and other structured data.
 **Analogy**: Like having a cheat sheet for finding common things.
 ```python